davewatters/pwnytrap/README.md

 * [Credits](#credits)

 ## Purpose
-PwnyTrap is Python tool to query the HaveIBeenPwned.com API to see if a given password or email address was compromised in a data breach.
+PwnyTrap is Python cmd line tool to query the HaveIBeenPwned.com API to see if a given password or email address was compromised in a data breach.

 PwnyTrap's purpose on one level is to be a simple tool to easily enable password & email address lookups to the HaveIBeenPwned.com (aka HIBP) database.
 On another level, it was created as an idea for a Python module which could be imported for use in future projects to enhance IT security, for example, during a user signup/registration process.

-[This app was created as the third Portfolio Project (PP3) for the Code Institute's Full Stack Web Development course.
-The app is to showcase Python skills, and as a requirement is deployed to Heroku using a Code Institute mock terminal template.]

 ## Features